 Croatia's first clubs were founded in Zagreb in 1903: namely, First Football and Sport Club, and Croatian Academical Sport Club.
-The Croatian Football Federation (Hrvatski Nogometni Savez or HNS) followed nine years later, being established in the same city on 13 June 1912.
+The Croatian Football Federation (Hrvatski nogometni savez or HNS) followed nine years later, being established in the same city on 13 June 1912.
 Teams from the regions of Istria and Dalmatia were precluded from joining because they fell under Austrian rule.

-In 1918, after the Kingdom of Serbs, Croats and Slovenes came into being (it was renamed the Kingdom of Yugoslavia in 1929), the HNS was incorporated into a parent Yugoslav Football Association (JNS), which was created in April 1919 and based in Zagreb.
-Controversy arose in 1929 when a JNS assembly decided to move the association headquarters to Belgrade.
+The first national championship therefore featured only sides from Zagreb – five in total – when it began on 26 September 1912.
+The new competition was interrupted, however, as Austria-Hungary entered the First World War in 1914, and sporting activity ceased until the hostilities ended.
+In 1918, after the Kingdom of Serbs, Croats and Slovenes came into being (it was renamed the Kingdom of Yugoslavia in 1929), the HNS was incorporated into a parent Yugoslav Football Association (FSJ) which was created in April 1919 and based in Zagreb.
+Controversy arose in 1929 when an FSJ assembly decided to move the association headquarters to Belgrade.

 The HNS was re-formed in 1939 and gained widespread autonomy with the formation that August of the Highest Football Association of the Kingdom of Yugoslavia.
 This confederate system gave the HNS the right to organise international matches, the first of which was a 4-0 Croatia victory over Switzerland in Zagreb on 2 April 1940.
 When Yugoslavia disintegrated after the outbreak of World War Two, the HNS functioned within an Independent State of Croatia.
 It was admitted as a full FIFA member on 16 July 1941.

-©UEFA.com 1998-2013.
+©UEFA.com 1998-2015.
 All rights reserved.